antfarm/gridcode-racket/REDESIGN.md

 ```

 ### Implementation
-A selector is simply a function from the grid to a list of coordinates:
+A selector is simply a function from the grid to a **set** of coordinates:
 ```racket
 (select 'ball 'team 1)
 ; → (lambda (grid) (index-lookup grid 'ball 'team 1))